 This is the book for you; read on to see why.

-Great Meetings Create Competitive Advantage
+Great Meetings Create a Competitive Advantage

 What do high-performing organizations like Zingerman’s (a collective of gourmet food companies), Bridgewater Associates (an investment management firm), and the Opposing Force group at the U.S. Army’s National Training Center have in common?
 They don’t waste a lot of time in meetings.